-In a bid to conform to society’s standards, several individuals’ will begin following strict diet regimes, restricting themselves of any foods that they believe will hinder their progress.
+In a bid to conform to society’s standards, several individuals will begin following strict diet regimes, restricting themselves to any foods that they believe will hinder their progress.

 Unfortunately, this leads to an unhealthy relationship with food.
 When desired results are not obtained, many will go as far as starving themselves in an attempt to achieve a slimmer or more defined body.

 Regrettably, when an eating disorder is present, those that are subject to anorexia, bulimia, binge eating disorder or other specified feeding or eating disorders will find themselves locked into a somewhat vicious cycle that they cannot escape without professional support.